 The Inception Bar

-One of the more clever uses of user-agent blocking takes advantage of a convenience feature found within most mobile devices.
+One of the cleverer uses of user-agent blocking takes advantage of a convenience feature found within most mobile devices.
 Using what James Fisher dubbed the Inception Bar, attackers have undermined one of the easiest ways to determine the legitimacy of a webpage.

 To date, a URL cannot be spoofed; the address displayed in the URL bar is the address being viewed.
 In many mobile browsers, however, the default configuration minimizes the URL bar as the user scrolls.
 This allows the attacker to cleverly substitute the hidden URL bar with a replica that displays a fake URL for the legitimate site.
 While the victim cannot interact with this bar, it affords a deep feeling of legitimacy to casual onlookers.
 And, of course, this too is all triggered by the victim's user-agent string, which indicates exactly what kind of device is sending the content requests.